anetobradley/energy_flex/02-EnergyModel/02_Baysian_Calibration/ReadMe.md

 SUSDEM uses the bayeian calibration approach outlined by Kennedy and O'Hagan (2004).
 This was implemented using Stan by Chong & Menberg (2019), and we have adapted their Stan model for use here.

+This will be updated to work with CmdStan for better parallel processing capabilities compared to RStan.

 ## 7. Notes on Outputs & Data